MarcisGailitis/GCP---Associate-Cloud-Engineer/2 Essential Google Cloud Infrastructure -  Foundation.md

 ### 4.09.
 Compute pricing

 - Per-second billing, minimum of 1 minute:
-  - vCPUs, GPUs and GB of Memory
+  - vCPUs, GPUs, and GB of Memory
 - Resource-based pricing:
   - Each vCPU and each GB on Mem is billed separately
 - Discounts (types cannot be combined):